SMART on FHIR

 *The following sections apply to Veradigm Connect Integrator tiers or above.

-The Veradigm and Altera FHIR API follows the EHR launch process recommended by HL7 described here.
+The Veradigm FHIR API follows the EHR launch process recommended by HL7 described here.
 When the SMART application is launched from the EHR, the application provides two parameters:

 • iss: FHIR endpoint URL.